Original Plays and Pieces

 CONTACT ME IF YOU WOULD LIKE TO READ THE FULL SCRIPT OF ANY OF THESE PLAYS!

 From a dance- theatre devised piece created in collaboration with Luca Villa (director) and Sara Grassi.
 The story three women in the iconic italian city of Rimini, symbol of carefree summer days and vacations, during the '70s, a decade full of contradictions.
 We will witness how they will come to find themselves.
 A meditation of what it means to be one and many, with someone and alone.

 “I got so many Teresa through the wind.
 I spoke and you heard only one voice, my voice.
 I had been bearing I, who I birthed I. And then Teresa was born.
 Piacere, I am Teresa.
 It’s fine to say goodbye, because we’ll be always in Rimini, always for now.”

-"ALWAYS IN RIMINI" IS CURRENTLY RECEIVING ITS FIRST WORKSHOP AND PRODUCTION!
+"ALWAYS IN RIMINI" IS CURRENTLY IN PRODUCTION!

 to watch "Lullaby with the Sea", which text is featured in "Always in Rimini"!

 to watch "Zapping", the film adaptation of one scene from "One Night it Happens"

 Accade una Notte (One Night it Happens)

 Co-written with Luca Villa

 An absurd, high-paced, exuberant tale of what happens to the members of one family during a very special night.
 It is funny until it is not anymore and then it is funny again.
 You never know what will come next, like in life (but we take it to the extreme!).